 This little piece came to me on an uninspiring drive to work

-The dead flowers in the vase in dank, dirty water caught my eye as I walked past the sitting room that morning, brown crinkled and crispy.
-I could’ve sworn they were fresh last night.
-I noticed something slimy stuck to my ear.
-I picked it off and held it in front of my face while trying to keep an eye on the road, shadowed by the cover of giant twisty armed trees.
-A juicy dead white maggot, I threw it to the floor with a scream.
-I let the car swerve on to the other side of the narrow road.
+I continued out the door on autopilot.
+As I drove along, I noticed something slimy was stuck to my ear.
+I picked it off and held it in front of my face, while trying to keep an eye on the road which was shadowed by the cover of giant, twisty armed trees.
+It was a juicy white maggot, I threw it to the floor with a scream, the car swerved on to the other side of the narrow road.

 I shrieked and managed to straighten up, thanking some other presence that there were no oncoming cars.
 On this dark, muggy Winter morning, I felt like the only soul in the world awake.
 I felt that I would never see the brightness of day or feel the sun’s warmth again.

 With a loud plop, something dropped on to the steering wheel.
 I looked down just as it hopped to the ground, out of sight.
 My hearing was slightly muted, my ear seemed blocked, as if I was underwater .
 My neck felt sweaty and hot.
 I reached to the side of my head but I couldn’t feel my ear.